Larry Ralston: Murders

 On September 3, 1975, 17-year-old Linda Kay Harmon left home for school and planned to meet a friend, but never showed up.
 Later that day, Harmon's parents became wary after she failed to show up for a dental appointment.
 A month later, on October 5, Harmon's skeletal remains were found scattered across a 2000-foot area along Braun Road.
-Six months after her remains were found, her parents offered information that lead to an arrest in the case.
+Six months after her remains were found, her parents offered an award for information that lead to an arrest in the case.

 On May 4, 1976, 22-year-old Nancy Grigsby visited the apartment of a friend.
-While there, she said she was going on a short walk, to which she did, but never returned.
-Grigsby was known to hitchhike, despite wishes from her boyfriend to stop.
+While there, she said she was going on a short walk, but she never returned.
 On November 16, 1976, Grigsby's decomposed body was discovered in a wooded area just off of Bucktown Road.

 On June 30, 1976, the nude body of 21-year-old Mary Ruth Hopkins was found in a lover's lane near Five Mile Road in Anderson Township.
 Her face was badly bruised, some of her hair had been torn out, and a tank top was wrapped around her neck.

 On January 15, 1977, 15-year-old Elaina Bear, along with her friend Debbie Whitt, went to a party.
 After it was over, the two decided to hitchhike home, and were picked up by a man who later dropped Elaina off near a tavern on Kennan Avenue.
 When dropping off Debbie at her home, the man asked her how far Elaina lived from Winton Place.
 The driver ultimately dropped her off and left her unharmed, but Elaina never returned home.
 Elaina's nude body was found face-down in a Clifton County creek bed.
 She was determined to have been strangled to death.

 On July 17, 1977, 16-year-old Diane Sue McCrobie went on a date with her boyfriend.
-She never returned home, as her skeletal remains were found on October 22 in a bushy area near East Fork Reservoir.
+She never returned home, and her skeletal remains were found on October 22 in a bushy area near East Fork Reservoir.